-If you are planning to travel to the EU post 29th March 2019 Brexit with your pet, it is important you contact your local veterinary surgery as soon as possible for an update of any potential new requirements.
+If you are planning to travel to the EU with your pet, it is important you contact your local veterinary surgery as soon as possible.

 We advise clients to think well in advance of travel and allow at least 4 months before the date of travel to make any new possible requirements.